-Located just 19 miles west of Bend on the Cascade Lakes Highway and four miles south on Forest Service Road 45, Edison is a popular winter spot with several scenic trail options of moderate lengths.
+Located just 19 miles west of Bend and about 4 miles off the Cascade Lakes National Scenic Byway on Forest Service Road 45, Edison Sno-Park is a popular winter spot with several scenic trail options of moderate lengths.
 A loop trail including two warming shelters along the way offers views of Mt.
 Bachelor.
-For more information, contact the Bend-Fort Rock Ranger District Office or check out the trail map.

-Great vistas of Paulina Lake can be found on the trail leaving Ten Mile Sno-Park, which is 24 miles south of Bend on Highway 97 and 10 miles east on County Road 21 on the way to Newberry National Volcanic Monument.
+To get great vistas of Paulina Lake — one of two lakes that form the watery heart of a collapsed caldera inside Newberry National Volcanic Monument — make your way to 10 Mile Sno-Park near La Pine.
+To get there, travel 24 miles south of Bend on Highway 97, and head east for 10 miles on County Road 21.
 The 6.5-mile Ponderosa Rim Trail follows Paulina Creek for views of the lake and offers a gentle climb.
-For more information, contact the Bend-Fort Rock Ranger District Office.